benbrown/shuttlecraft/README.md

    ```
 3. Test locally:
    ```
-   docker run -e PORT=3000 -e DOMAIN="your-domain.com" -e USERNAME="yourUsername" -e PASS="yourPassword" -p "3000:3000" "${yourRegistryUsername}/shuttlecraft"
+   docker run -e PORT=3000 -e DOMAIN="your-domain.com" -e USER_NAME="yourUsername" -e PASS="yourPassword" -p "3000:3000" "${yourRegistryUsername}/shuttlecraft"
    ```
 4. Push the image to your registry:
    ```
    docker push "${yourRegistryUsername}/shuttlecraft:latest"
    ```
-5. Deploy the image to your container platform with the required environment variables (`DOMAIN`, `USERNAME`, `PASS`).
+5. Deploy the image to your container platform with the required environment variables (`DOMAIN`, `USER_NAME`, `PASS`).
 6. Configure a web service to proxy requests to the container port and provide HTTPS (see "Reverse proxy" above).

 ## Customize

 This app uses HandlebarsJS for templating.

 Customize the public pages:

 - Templates are in `design/public/home.handlebars` and `design/public/note.handlebars` and `design/layouts/public.handlebars`
 - CSS is in `public/css/main.css`

 Customize your avatar:

 - Replace `public/images/avatar.png`
 - As necessary, update the url in `.data/account.json` inside the actor.icon.url field

 Customize the backend:

 - Templates are in `design/dashboard.handlebars` and `design/notifications.handlebars` and `design/layouts/private.handlebars`
 - Some common components in `design/partials`
 - CSS in `public/css/secret.css`

 To block users or instances:

 - Add an entry to the file at `.data/blocks`
 - You can block a user using their actor ID (something like https://foo.bar/@jerk) or their entire domain (https://foo.bar/)
 - Restart the app